Opening, May 7, 2019, 7 pm

 Exhibition, May 8 – June 14, 2019

 In Ricarda Denzer’s artistic practice the narrative form is open-ended in every conceivable direction.
-Her video works, performances, and expansive installations are dominated by acoustic thinking, revolving around phenomena such as the human voice, the spoken word, and the speech act as a sociopolitical manifestation and action.
-Denzer addresses complex themes subtly by using elements of her research process as recurring set pieces and assembling them into changeable, ephemeral arrangements.
+The artist’s video works, performances, and expansive installations are dominated by acoustic motifs and revolve around phenomena such as the human voice, the spoken word, and the speech act as a sociopolitical manifestation and action.
+Denzer addresses complex themes in a subtle fashion by using elements of her research process as recurring set pieces, as material that can be put together into changeable, ephemeral arrangements.
 The artist thus works with the means of analogy and assemblage, as well as with the idea of relationships and correlations and their laws.

-For Kunstraum Lakeside, the artist is developing a new project with borrowings from a conversation between the British writer John Berger and his US colleague Susan Sontag, titled To Tell A Story (1983), which was broadcast by the British TV station Channel 4 in the eighties as part of the Voices series.
-Narration, as a method for recounting an event, whether fictitious or real, narration usually takes oral or written form, but Ricarda Denzer formulates her narrative instead using audiovisual means, integrating not only speech and writing but also the image in all its manifold dimensions as a means of constructing a story.
-In her exhibition at Kunstraum Lakeside, the artist follows the narrative form not only in what is told but above all in how it is told, a thought loop through which the process of storytelling becomes one with its product.
+At Kunstraum Lakeside, Ricarda Denzer is showing a new project that takes as its springboard a conversation between the British essayist, art critic, and writer John Berger and his US colleague Susan Sontag, entitled To Tell A Story (1983), which was broadcast by the British TV station Channel 4 in the eighties as part of the Voices series.
+Narration, as a method for recounting an event, whether fictitious or real, usually takes oral or written form.
+But Denzer instead formulates her narrative using audio-visual means, integrating not only spoken and written action but also the image in its manifold dimensions as a means of constructing a story.
+In her exhibition at Kunstraum Lakeside, the artist follows the narrative form not only in terms of what is told but above all in how it is told—a thought loop in which the narrative process coincides with its product.

-Ricarda Denzers (b.
+Ricarda Denzer (b.
 1967 in Germany) lives and works in Vienna.